AdobeDocs/advertising.en/help/dsp/reports/faq-household-report.md

 The [!UICONTROL Household] report measures reach, impression, and frequency across various dimensions at a household level based on IP address.
 The other custom reports are generated at the device or cookie level.

-For example, if one impression is served to three devices within one household, then the [!UICONTROL Household] report shows three impressions and a frequency of three, but the Unique Household Reached metric is one.
+For example, even if one impression is served to three devices within one household, the Unique Household Reached metric is one.

+### Supported Dimensions

 The [!UICONTROL Household] report supports the following dimensions: [!UICONTROL Campaign] **[is this Campaign Name, like other reports?]**<!-- name? -->,[!UICONTROL Package] **[is this Package Name, like other reports?]**<!-- name?
 There's another dimension called Package Name -->, [!UICONTROL Placement] **[is this Placement Name, like other reports?]**<!-- name?
 There's another dimension called Placement Name -->, [!UICONTROL Site/Apps] (which doesn't provide access to overlap metrics), [!UICONTROL Media Type], [!UICONTROL Feed Type], [!UICONTROL Device], [!UICONTROL Publisher], [!UICONTROL Audience], [!UICONTROL Creative Length], and user-created [!UICONTROL Tags] **[is this Placement Tags, like other reports?]**.|

+### Supported Metrics

 The available metrics include: